Indigenous Place Names

 Hundreds of geographical names are adopted or changed in Canada each year.
 Here are some examples of Indigenous names recently adopted by the Geographical Names Board of Canada:

 In 2015, the Northwest Territories approved five names for the Mackenzie River in the language of the people who live along Canada’s longest river system:

 - Deho (North Slavey)

 - Grande Rivière (Michif)

 - Nagwichoonjik (Gwich’in)

-In 2016, Manitoba approved 117 Indigenous place names.
-One of them was the new name Weenipagamiksaguygun for Lake Winnipeg, the traditional Anishinabe name used by the Poplar River First Nation.
+In 2016, Manitoba approved 117 Indigenous place names, including Weenipagamiksaguygun, the traditional Anishinaabe name used by the Poplar River First Nation for Lake Winnipeg.